Thavaz9798/Horizon-Bank-Financial-Project/README.md

 -  Mortgage holders receive the highest loan funding, indicating potential prioritization of borrowers with long-term housing commitments.
 -  Further Analysis: Assess loan repayment performance across these categories to identify potential risk or high-performing segments.
 -  Deeper Insights: Examine additional demographic or financial metrics, such as borrower income levels, to better understand credit allocation strategies.
+# Received Amount Analysis
+- This report provides an analysis of the total amount received in loan repayments across different dimensions such as month, employee length, purpose, term, and house ownership.
+This analysis offers valuable insights into repayment trends and the most common categories receiving payments.
+-  Loan repayments gradually increase over the year, with a peak in December, possibly due to end-of-year financial activities or seasonal effects.
+-  Loan repayments are highest among employees with a longer employment history, indicating a correlation between job stability and loan repayment amounts.
+-  The bulk of received amounts are for debt consolidation and credit card purposes, emphasizing the high repayment activity in categories aimed at managing and reducing debt.
+-  Loans with a 60-month term generate more repayments, possibly due to larger loan amounts or extended payment plans.
+-   Mortgage holders contribute the largest repayment amounts, suggesting that borrowers with mortgages might have a stronger ability or need to make repayments.
+  # Skills Gained From The Project
+  - Data Analysis and Interpretation
+  - Data Visualization
+  - Dashboard Design and Layout
+  - Pivot Table
+  - Storytelling with Data